lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 could happen: heterogeneity results in decreased descriptive and substantive representation, which in turn feeds into decreased political participation and lower responsiveness.
-If this claim is true, we should seriously reconsider mandating compactness in state legislation!
+If this claim is true, we should seriously reconsider mandating compactness in state legislation.

 So let us examine the claim against compactness.
 The claim is that mandating compactness may lead to districts that do not properly represent their